MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ![The Content scripts tab of the Navigator pane.](../media/content-scripts-tab.msft.png)

-When the debugger steps into code that you don't recognize, you might want to mark that code as **Ignore List**, to avoid stepping into that code.
+When the debugger steps into code that you don't recognize, you might want to add that code to the **Ignore List**, to avoid stepping into that code.
 See [Add content scripts to the Ignore List](../javascript/guides/mark-content-scripts-library-code.md).

 #### See also